lnxtt/XFileBlame/README.md

 By default, it searches for movies contained in / without repeating or email warning.
 With:
-  -e you set an email with that you are contacted when a searched file was found
+  -e you set an email with that you are contacted when a searched file was found.
-     To use this feature, you must complete e-mail credentials (the  email XFileBlame should send you the data from) In the XFileBlameMaster.py
+     To use this feature, you must complete e-mail credentials (the  email XFileBlame should send you the data from) In the XFileBlameMaster.py .
-  -i you set the interval (in seconds) in which a search is repeated
+  -i you set the interval (in seconds) in which a search is repeated.

 Type the type of arguments:
-  -m sets the file types to movies
+  -m sets the file types to movies.
-  -p sets the file types to programs
+  -p sets the file types to programs.
-  -mp searches both
+  -mp searches both.
-  -s is looking for hungry files
+  -s is looking for hungry files.
-  The minimum file size in mb can be given after all
+  The minimum file size in mb can be given after all.

-To search in a non-standard place, just write the place in the arguments
+To search in a non-standard place, just write the place in the arguments.

 Example:
 Python run.py / home / -i 300 -e foo@bar.com -s 1000

 Note :
-I am not responsible for illegal acts you do with this program
+I am not responsible for illegal acts you do with this program.